Struggling with setting limits and holding your ground? Learn how to set boundaries with kids — and why they actually want them.

 - Allowing him to choose among weather- and event-appropriate clothes you set out

-- Giving the freedom to play throughout the house so long as he follows household rules (such as not climbing on furniture)
+- Giving the freedom to play throughout the house so long as he follows household rules and responsibilities (such as not climbing on furniture)

 - Having a consistent routine for meals, naps, and bedtimes